microsoft/WindowsAppSDK/specs/CameraCaptureUI/CameraCaptureUI.md

 // Retrieve the window handle (HWND) of the current WinUI 3 window. var hWnd = WinRT.Interop.WindowNative.GetWindowHandle(this);

-// Get the WindowId for our window Microsoft.UI.WindowId windowId;
+// Get the WindowId for the window Microsoft.UI.WindowId windowId;
  windowId = Win32Interop.GetWindowIdFromWindow(hWnd);